velvia/links/data_eng.md

 * [Arroyo](https://github.com/ArroyoSystems/arroyo) - Rust distributed stream processing engine, does codegen, using WASM.
 * [Portals](https://people.kth.se/~jspenger/pdfs/spenger2022portals.pdf) - Dataflow Streaming for Stateful Serverless, using some actor concepts
 * [How Rockset Separates Compute and Storage](https://rockset.com/blog/separate-compute-storage-rocksdb/) - techniques Rockset uses to achieve tight latencies even when compute and storage are separated
+* [Aurora DSQL Architecture](https://brooker.co.za/blog/2024/12/04/inside-dsql.html) - really good look at Amazon's architecture to scale out compute, read and write throughput, and storage independently for an ACID OLTP database.
+They push simple compute out to edges!

 * [Doris](https://doris.apache.org) - a Clickhouse competitor for fast, MPP/SIMD columnar OLAP aggregations, but based on open data storage projects like Hudi and Iceberg
 * [Improving the Presto Planner](https://prestodb.io/blog/2019/12/23/improve-presto-planner) - aggregation pushdowns in Presto, enabling better usage of DB sources that can handle aggregation